Shooter Jennings Expands U.S. Tour Ahead Of New Album

 Shooter Jennings has already released two songs from the upcoming album.
-“Fast Horses and Good Hideouts” and “Rhinestone Eyes” are the first new music fans have gotten from the artist since 2016.
+“Fast Horses and Good Hideouts” and “Rhinestone Eyes” are the first new music fans have received from the artist since 2016.
 Shooter will be the Jennings’ 10th studio album.

 “Fast Horses and Good Hideouts” sees Jennings and Grammy Award-winning producer Dave Cobb (Chris Stapleton, Jason Isbell) sharing songwriting credit with actor Randy Quaid.
 Cobb also helped produce the upcoming album as well.